White Pocket

 CLICK HERE to get driving directions to White Pocket.

-You can get to White Pocket from either the north US Hwy 89 (road from Kanab, UT to Page, AZ) or the south via US Hwy 89a (from Jacobs Lake).
+You can reach White Pocket from either the north US Hwy 89 (the road from Kanab, UT, to Page, AZ) or the south via US Hwy 89a (from Jacobs Lake).
 The most common route is from the north (US Hwy 89).

 Open the ranch gate (make sure you close it once you pass through it) and travel another 5 miles until you see the White Pocket parking area.
-The last couple of mile gets pretty gnarly WITH SOME PRETTY DEEP SAND and unless you have 4 wheel drive, you stand a pretty good chance of getting stuck.
+The last couple of miles get pretty gnarly WITH SOME PRETTY DEEP SAND, and unless you have a 4-wheel drive, you stand a good chance of getting stuck.

 You have arrived!!

-WHILE AT WHITE POCKET - make sure you are aware of where you are at all times.
-Even though the White Pocket area is not very large (roughly 300 yds x 800 yds), when walking around on the rocks, it is VERY EASY to get disoriented and lose your place.
-Make sure you either bring a GPS and mark the spot of the parking area or at minimum look around and take note of markers to help find your way back.
+WHILE AT WHITE POCKET - ensure you are always aware of where you are.
+Even though the White Pocket area is not very large (roughly 300 yards x 800 yards), it is VERY EASY to get disoriented and lose your place when walking around on the rocks.
+Make sure you either bring a GPS and mark the spot of the parking area or, at minimum, look around and take note of markers to help find your way back.
 It is not a place you want to get lost after the sun goes down.

 Photography Tips

 The White Pocket is a unique place and offers some of the most intriguing abstracts of any location in the American Southwest.
-However, this is not a place you simply drive up to and wait for the best light.
-You will need to spend time scouting around to find the different compositions that interest you.
-The entire White Pocket is only about 1/4 mile long by 1/2 mile wide (and the primary photography area is only about 100 yds by 300 yds), but you could easily spend several hours just walking around looking for different compositions to photograph.
-I would suggest arriving 3-5 hours before sunset to give yourself plenty of time to scout.
+However, this is not a place you drive up to and wait for the best light.
+You will need to spend time scoutingaround to find the different compositions that interest you.
+The entire White Pocket is only about 1/4 mile long by 1/2 mile wide (and the primary photography area is only about 100 yards by 300 yards), but you could easily spend several hours just walking around looking for different compositions to photograph.
+I suggest arriving 3-5 hours before sunset to give yourself plenty of time to scout.

-IT IS VERY IMPORTANT that you know where you want to shoot as the sunset (or sunrise) approach - as the light goes very quickly and it does take time to walk from one composition to the other.
-So for scouting, I would suggest walking around during the day with your camera and taking pictures from different locations - while marking your spot with either a GPS or visual.
-Then return to your vehicle and finding which compositions you like best.
-Then, as late afternoon approaches position yourself to capture your best composition under the best light.
+IT IS VERY IMPORTANT that you know where you want to shoot as the sunset (or sunrise) approaches - as the light goes very quickly, and it does take time to walk from one composition to the other.
+For scouting, I suggest walking around during the day with your camera and taking pictures from different locations - while marking your spot with either a GPS or visual.
+Then, return to your vehicle and find which compositions you like best.
+Then, as late afternoon approaches, position yourself to capture your best composition under the best light.

-Water in potholes - if you can time your visit to White Pocket after a good rain, you will most likely be rewarded with the very best photography opportunities the wonderful place has to offer.
-The are hundreds of small to medium-sized pockets that fill will water after rain.
-These pools can add to the incredible abstracts that already exist with reflections, dimension, and additional elements to the shot.
+Water in potholes—If you can time your visit to White Pocket after a good rain, you will most likely be rewarded with the very best photography opportunities the wonderful place has to offer.
+There are hundreds of small—to medium-sized pockets that fill with water after rain.
+These pools can add to the incredible abstracts with reflections, dimension, and additional elements to the shot.

 Main shooting areas for White Pocket - as mentioned, the primary shooting area is not very large and is represented by the oval shown on the map below (there are other photographic opportunities outside the oval, but there is where you will find the best abstracts).

 This image (I call X-Factor) is shown with the YELLOW MARKER on the map above at 36°57'22.20"N 111°53'51.06"W. The location is found by walking up the dirt path from the parking area.
-Once you reach to White Pocket rock formation area, take a slight left and walk about 100yds - the formation is easy to spot.
-This location is facing WEST so I found it is easier to shoot at dawn (before the sun comes up).
-This image was taken at 5:23am on a day the sunrise was at 5.43am (20 min before sunrise).
+Once you reach the White Pocket rock formation area, take a slight left and walk about 100 yards - the formation is easy to spot.
+This location faces WEST, so I found it is easier to shoot at dawn (before the sun comes up).
+This image was taken at 5:23 am on a day when the sunrise was at 5.43 am (20 min before sunrise).

 EXIF Data